Short History of the PA profession in the UK

 • Biomedical or healthcare related science degrees with a minimum classification of a 2.2 (some programmes will only accept classifications of 2.1 or above).

-• Some programmes will consider non-science degrees at a 2.1 classification or a 1st class honors degree and addition requirements such as relevant experience in healthcare or additional courses in physiology.
+• Some programmes will consider non-science degrees at a 2.1 classification or a 1st class honours degree and addition requirements such as relevant experience in healthcare or additional courses in physiology.

 Undergraduate programmes